Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 How much does it cost for a muffler delete?
 Low-quality models can be quite cheap, but the good ones can hit your wallet hard.

 On top of this, you’ll need to add labor charges.
-In most cases, this is a fairly straightforward job.
+In most cases, this is a comparatively straightforward job.
 Don’t expect to be paying more than an hour’s labor.
 This would come to between $80 and $100.

-All in all, it is reasonable to budget between $300 and $600.
+All in all, it is prudent to budget between $300 and $600.

 Note: you might find cheaper aftermarket muffler deletes, but they won’t work so well and might be difficult to install.